RunestoneInteractive/httlads/_sources/Solver/introduction.rst

 a dataset in order to meet an expected optimized outcome.
-An optimization model consists of 3 components, the objective function (the variable being optimized), the decision variables (those elements that will change to achieve the optimization) and the constraints (the elements that create limitations).
+An optimization model consists of 3 components, the objective function (the variable being optimized), the decision variables (those elements that will change to achieve the optimization), and the constraints (the elements that create limitations).
 These concepts will be covered in more detail later in the chapter.

 We will use a tool called Solver to manipulate a small dataset using Google